A beautiful Christmas centerpiece is the shortcuts to make your home feel instantly happy and festive!

 More is more: add some ribbons for an extra holiday vibe!

-Update: It’s been 3 weeks since I made this Christmas centerpiece, and everything still look really fresh and happy!
+Update: It’s been 3 weeks since I made this DIY Christmas centerpiece, and everything still look really fresh and happy!

 Here are some tips on how to create longer lasting Christmas table decorations: